-Of course, the simplest solution to opening a swimming pool for the season is to hire a pool service.
-But if you’re up for it, you can do it yourself, potentially saving yourself hundreds of dollars, which you can turn around and spend on more DIY pool equipment.
+The simplest solution to opening a swimming pool for the season is to hire a pool service.
+But if you’re up for it, you can do it yourself, potentially saving lots of money, which you can turn around and spend on upgraded pool equipment to make the job easier.

 Perhaps one of the most overlooked steps in getting your swimming pool ready for the season is addressing the area surrounding your pool.
 Things to consider:

 - Prune trees and hedges that have grown in recent months and might hang over your pool.
-Some plants shed their flowers in the summertime, which can end up in your pool.
-Try planting mess-free shrubs or succulents that will help keep the pool area nice and neat.
+Some plants shed their flowers in the summer, which can end up in your pool.
+Try planting mess-free shrubs, trees, or vines.

 02 of 10